oneananda/AWS_Operations/Learning/008 AWS API Gateway/00EQ API Gateway/README.md

 - **D. Use AWS CloudFront to perform the canary release by splitting traffic:** CloudFront handles caching and content delivery and does not manage API-specific traffic splitting or canary releases.

 ### Question 4
-**Question:** Which AWS API Gateway feature allows you to secure your APIs by restricting access based on client usage, such as limiting the number of requests or controlling the rate of requests?
+Which AWS API Gateway feature allows you to secure your APIs by restricting access based on client usage, such as limiting the number of requests or controlling the rate of requests?

 **Options:**